Deepfake Detection that Generalizes Across Benchmarks: Introduction

 A primary issue affecting current detection methods is their limited ability to generalize.
 A model that has been trained to identify images altered by a particular deepfake generation algorithm often struggles when faced with examples produced by a new generation algorithm.

 The generalization gap is the primary issue that we address in this work.
-Assuming the hypothesis that \textit{adapted} large-scale, pre-trained vision model can serve as a general foundation for deepfake detection~\cite{UniFD}, we select the Contrastive Language-Image Pre-training (CLIP)~\cite{CLIP} model as a feature extractor, which is known for its generalizable visual representations.
+Assuming the hypothesis that \textit{adapted} large-scale, pre-trained foundational vision encoder can serve as a general foundation for deepfake detection~\cite{UniFD}, we build the proposed method in three variants, using Contrastive Language-Image Pre-training (CLIP)~\cite{CLIP}, Perception Encoder (PE)~\cite{PE} and DINO~\cite{DINOv3} models as feature extractors, which are known for their generalizable visual representations.

-The proposed method consists of a CLIP's vision encoder, whose outputs are L2 normalized.
-We then fine-tune only the parameters of the Layer Normalization blocks~\cite{LN-tuning} while keeping the rest of CLIP frozen.
-In addition to that, we propose using metric learning in this L2 space, together with latent augmentation, to improve generalization.
+The proposed method consists of a vision encoder, whose outputs are L2-normalized.
+We then fine-tune only the parameters of the Layer Normalization blocks~\cite{LN-tuning} while keeping the rest frozen.
+Additionally, we propose using metric learning in this L2 space to enhance generalization.

-We benchmarked the generalization capabilities of the proposed model on 13 deepfake video datasets released between 2019 and 2025, listed in ~\cref{tab:test-datasets}.
+We benchmarked the generalization capabilities of the proposed model on 14 deepfake video datasets released between 2019 and 2025, listed in ~\cref{tab:test-datasets}.
 To our knowledge, this represents the broadest evaluation in the deepfake literature.
 We show that the proposed model outperforms the most recent state-of-the-art methods on the majority of all available benchmarks.

 In summary, our \textbf{key contributions} are as follows:

 \begin{itemize} \item A novel deepfake detection method called \method.
 The method achieves the best average cross-dataset AUROC compared to recently released models.